Is the world is going to get worse until Jesus returns? I often hear people claim that it is, and this claim worries me for several reasons.

 We would love and care for the planet as the home of Christ’s kingdom.

-We would call out the wickedness of political rulers—in any party–because we would recognize their behavior for what it is: unbefitting Christ’s kingdom.
+And we would call out the wickedness of political rulers—in any party–because we would recognize their behavior for what it is: unbefitting Christ’s kingdom.

-We would work to solve problems of poverty, homelessness, inequality, sickness and violence because these problems don’t belong in Christ’s kingdom, and we know that the love of Christ will guide us in eradicating them.
+We would work to solve problems of poverty, homelessness, inequality, sickness and violence.
+Because these problems don’t belong in Christ’s kingdom, and we know that the love of Christ will guide us in eradicating them.

-We would stop building walls and start building bridges.
+And we would stop building walls and start building bridges.

 We would make sure that everyone had enough–like Christ did when he fed the multitudes.

-We would think about how we could relax and celebrate our beautiful life more, rather than fretting about how we can get ahead.
+And we would think about how we could relax and celebrate our beautiful life more, rather than fretting about how we can get ahead.

 These are just a few things.